artefactual-labs/a3m/docs/overview.rst

    or chains and the process is very linear.
 The following image shows an SVG version of the workflow.

+   The workflow graph below was built using `make workflow`.

 .. image:: workflow.svg
    :target: _images/workflow.svg